 - Mariano Zamorano - Membership and Program Assistant, Global Green and Healthy Hospitals

-- Carolina Gil Posse - Programs and Communications Coordinator for Latin America
+- Carolina Gil Posse - Associate Director of Programs and Communications for Latin America

-- Andrea Hurtado Epstein - Climate Program Coordinator for Latin America
+- Andrea Hurtado Epstein - Climate Program Manager for Latin America

-- Claudia Paz Giraldo - Technical Assistant of Projects for Latin America
+- Claudia Paz Giraldo - Technical projects facilitator for Latin America

 With over twelve years of experience working with civil society networks and coalitions to influence change at the national and global level, Mariano brings a tremendous amount of experience to help build and strengthen collaboration, management and governance for Health Care Without Harm.

 Prior to joining Health Care Without Harm, Mariano worked as Oxfam´s Global Programme Manager, leading its advocacy work in BRICSAMIT countries - Brazil, Russia, India, Indonesia, China, South Africa, Mexico and Turkey.
 He led multi-issues campaigns, managed a flagship program to empower civil society networks and supported the Oxfam confederation's development in the Global South.